gdeest/gdeest.github.io-src/posts/2016-12-10-category-theory-in-coq-part-1.markdown

 information without pattern-matching.
 As for the *Polymorphic* keyword, it enables *universe polymorphism* for the type we are defining.
 If you don't have a clue of what I am talking about, you can safely ignore it.
-In fact, it is not necessary for the examples we will define in this post.
+In fact, it is not necessary for the examples we define in this post [^1].

 ```
     ob: Type;
 ```
-Here, we specify a field *obj* of type *Type*, which corresponds to the type of objects in the category.
+Here, we specify a field *obj* of type *Type*, which corresponds to the type of objects of the category.
 Whenever we have a category *C: Category*, we can retrieve the type of its objects with *ob C*.

 ```